CYBAVO/sofa_mock_server/README.md

 - The CYBAVO SOFA system verifies all incoming requests.
 All requests must include X-API-CODE, X-CHECKSUM headers otherwise caller will get a 403 Forbidden error.

+### How to acquire and refresh API code and secret
+- Request the API code/secret from the **Wallet Details** page on the web control panel for the first time.
+- A paired refresh code can be used in the [refresh API](#refresh-api-code) to acquire the new inactive API code/secret of the wallet.
+	- Before the inactive API code is activated, the currently activated API code is still valid.
+	- Once the paired API code becomes invalid, the paired refresh code will also become invalid.

 ### How to make a correct request?
 - Put the API code in the X-API-CODE header.
 	- Use the inactivated API code in any request will activate it automatically.
 Once activated, the currently activated API code will immediately become invalid.